alex-oleshkevich/imia/docs/authentication.md

 ## Protecting only selected pages

 Many applications do not need to authenticate every request.
-For example, landing pages are open to public while admin areas needs protection.
+For example, landing pages are open to public while admin area restricts access only to selected users.
 With Imia you can protect or exclude from protection a selected URLs using regex patterns.

 ```python
 from starlette.middleware import Middleware